LightWare-Optoelectronics/LW316-docs/command_detail.md

 *Serial interface only*

 This command contains distance data for each beam.
+Each beam result occurs 50 us from the previous one.
+If [30.
+Stream](command_detail?id=_30-stream) is set to `1` then this command will be output at 1250 Hz - this equates to 20000 distance readings per second, which is the full capability of the LW316.

 **32 bytes of data:**